learn-co-students/alternate-javascript-code-challenge-final-web-071717/README.md

 1. **Create your refactored OO Solution in a new file.(`solution/refactoredSolution.js`)**

-2. All code pertaining to the calculation itself should be placed in `solution/operation.js` (The file is imported already in index.html.
+2. All code pertaining to the calculations themselves should be placed in `solution/operation.js` (The file is imported already in index.html.
 You will have access to all functions defined within from your other .js files)

 3. While `vanillaSolution.js` and `refactoredSolution.js` were already imported in our index.html file, we have not yet imported our `operations.js` script!
 Please make the necessary alteration (either in `index.html` or in `refactoredSolution.js`) so that `refactoredSolution.js` has access to the functions defined within